 If you’re late with a payment, the credit card company may also increase your interest rate on future purchases.
 It’s important to pay off your debt as soon as possible because if you miss two consecutive monthly payments (so, if you’re more than 60 days late), the issuer can apply this penalty interest rate to your existing balance as well.
 Heads up: Some cards don’t have a penalty interest rate, so check your card’s terms and conditions to see if this applies to you.

-The Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 requires your card issuer to review your account at least once every six months after it increases your interest rate; however, your issuer may or may not decide to lower your interest rate after that review.
+The Credit Card Accountability Responsibility and Disclosure Act of 2009 requires your card issuer to review your account at least once every six months after it increases your interest rate — but your issuer may or may not decide to lower your interest rate after that review.

 The longer you wait, the more serious the consequences will likely be.
 Acting immediately might just save you from hurting your credit.